Miredo : Teredo IPv6 tunneling for Linux and BSD

 Unprivileged execution

 To mitigate risks in case a security breach were to be found, Miredo normally drops all privileges before handling any data from the network.
-Unless the default settings were changed at build-time, Miredo will automatically setgid, chroot and setuid at startup.
-That should effectively prevent possible privileges escalation and even execution of remote non-root shell (thanks to chroot).
-For increased security, you can also use grsecurity or similar patches against the Linux kernel.
-Miredo still has to be started by root.
+Note however that Miredo still has to be started by root.

 Privileges separation

-In case of remote compromise of the program, the attacker should, unfortunately, be able to blow up the IPv6 connectivity, but not much more.
+In case of remote compromise of the program, the attacker should, unfortunately, be able to disrupt IPv6 connectivity.

 Security advisories